 Grease Trap or Interceptor Sizing

-Size is, needless to say, the most important thing for an establishment to consider.
-This is tied to the rating that hydro mechanical interceptors have in terms of the allowable maximum drainage in gallons per minute (GPM).
-Naturally, hydro mechanical receptors have a 100gpm handling capacity, and anything beyond this should be left to the gravity receptor.
+The size of a grease trap is, needless to say, the most important thing for an establishment to consider.
+This is tied to the rating that hydro-mechanical interceptors have in terms of the allowable maximum drainage in gallons per minute (GPM).
+Naturally, hydro-mechanical receptors have a 100gpm handling capacity, and anything beyond this should be left to the gravity receptor.

 Things that influence the grease trap/interceptor sizing are:

 -Sizing as per Values of Drain Fixture Unit (DFU)

 -Sizing as per the volume of total flowing fixtures

 -Sizing based on waste pipe’s diameter

 To this end, it becomes necessary to have a manufacturer that provides charts with GPM flowing listing based on the diameter of the pipe.

 Provided you know the waste pipe’s size and type of the grease trap/grease interceptor, this method becomes very simple.
 Similarly, using DFU values for sizing is straightforward because one only has to sum up the DFU values for the waste flowing into the grease trap.